0

 • Discuss the physiological mechanisms of the gut-brain axis, distinguish the molecular players in gut-brain axis syndromes, and identify behavioral modifications and nutritional therapies

-• Demonstrate knowledge of calcium ions as an egregious free radicals
+• Demonstrate knowledge of calcium ions as an egregious free radical

 Hour 3